 When will Universal Credit affect me?

-Universal Credit was introduced to Doncaster in September 2015 and is currently only available for new claims from single, childless people who would have normally have made a claim for Jobseekers Allowance.
+Universal Credit is currently only available for new claims from single, childless people who would have normally claimed Jobseekers Allowance.

-By the end of 2021: Universal Credit will be fully in place and the 6 benefits being replaced, will have been phased out.
+By the end of 2022: Universal Credit will be fully in place and the 6 benefits being replaced will have been phased out.

 You will be responsible for paying rent

-Once claiming Universal Credit, your Housing Benefit will no longer be paid to St. Leger Homes and your housing costs will be paid directly to you instead.
+Once you have claimed Universal Credit, your Housing Benefit will no longer be paid to St. Leger Homes and your housing costs will be paid directly to you.

 How can I prepare for Universal Credit?